jackyzha0/jackyzha0.github.io/content/thoughts/texture mapping.md

 - seed
 ---

 Hides geometric simplicity by using images convey illusion of geometry.
-Usually maps points on a 3D surface to a 2D point on a texture to modify some property of the 3D surface (e.g. displacement, colour, reflectance, etc.)
+Usually maps points on a 3D surface to a 2D point on a [[thoughts/texture|texture]] to modify some property of the 3D surface (e.g. displacement, colour, reflectance, etc.)

 ## Mipmapping
 Similar to [[thoughts/object detection#Gaussian Image Pyramid|Gaussian Image Pyramids]]